Jan3kJ/ewdt/readme.md

 | VSYS Sense         | GP29 (ADC3)| Analog input (via voltage divider from VSYS)|

 ## Wiring Diagram (Textual)
-- **Servo**: VCC (5V from boost), GND, Signal to GP15
+- **Servo**: VCC (5.7V from boost converter), GND, Signal to GP15
-- **Relay**: VCC, GND, IN to GP5
+- **Relay**: VCC to 3V3, GND, IN to GP5
 - **Switch**: One side to GND, other to relay (see schematic)
 - **Switch LED**: Anode to GP9 (with resistor), cathode to GND
 - **Battery Voltage Divider**: Connect between battery + and GND, center tap to GP26
-- **VSYS/USB Voltage Divider**: Connect between VSYS and GND, center tap to GP29

 ## Functional Requirements (as implemented)
 ### Normal Operation
 - When the system is powered (button press):
     - The relay is activated, powering the system.
-    - The servo rotates continuously for 5 seconds (full speed, adjustable in code).
+    - The servo rotates continuously for 7 seconds (full speed, adjustable in code).
     - Both the internal LED (GP25) and the button LED (GP9) are ON during this time.
-    - After 5 seconds, the servo stops, LEDs turn OFF.
+    - After 7 seconds, the servo stops, LEDs turn OFF.
     - If battery voltage drops below 3.7V, the LEDs blink rapidly for 2 seconds.
     - The relay is deactivated (cutting power) after operation.
 - The relay always switches OFF after operation, cutting off battery power until the button is pressed again.